Commissioners align with state directives; concerns of second wave as economy reopens

 On Friday, Gov. Greg Abbott announced initial steps to reopen the state economy.
 The orders allowed state parks to open on Monday, while a limited number of nonessential surgeries are authorized — so long as hospital supplies are not scarce and overall capacity remains at 25%.
 Retail stores will be able to reopen for to-go services on Friday.

-During Tuesday's Denton County Commissioners Court meeting, County Judge Andy Eads cautioned members of the community that COVID-19 is not going away.
-While the county mandates are now aligned with state orders, Eads said the general public was still expected to utilize sound judgment and to adhere to social distancing guidelines.
+During Tuesday’s Commissioners Court meeting, Denton County Judge Andy Eads cautioned members of the community that COVID-19 is not going away.
+While the county mandates are now aligned with state orders, Eads said the general public is still expected to use sound judgment and adhere to social distancing guidelines.

 “Just because measures will be lifted in a phased approach across the state, that doesn’t mean we are out of the woods yet,” Eads said.
 “Although society will open and continue to move on, this will not just blow over and will be with us for a while.”